When to use these real estate offer email templates

 Center the change that matters most to this client: price, certainty, speed, or flexibility.

-Do not bury the key term change under a long explanation.
+Don't bury the key term change under a long explanation.

 Filled example: counteroffer recap